Wyandot County Health Alliance

 - Share data through marketing techniques designed to educate the public.

-- Use data to determine program effectiveness and to help garner funds for community services and program changes as needed.
+- Use data, establish priority indicators and priority outcomes to determine program effectiveness and to help garner funds for community services and/or program changes as needed.

-- Use special workgroups as designated necessary by the membership.
+- Utilize and attend special workgroup meetings as designated necessary by the membership.

 - Change strategies in the Community Health Improvement Plan as necessary.